floren/zk/README.md

 ### Creating and Editing Notes
 * `new` (`n`): create a new note under the current note or under the specified note ID. zk will prompt you for a title and any additional text you want to enter into the note at this time.
 * `edit` (`e`): edit the current note (or specify a note id as an argument to edit a different one).
 Uses the $EDITOR variable to determine which editor to run.
-* `link`: link a note as a sub-note of another. `zk link 22 3` will make note 22 a sub-note of note 3.
+* `link`: link a note as a sub-note of another. `zk link 22 3` will make note 22 a sub-note of note 3. `zk link 22` will make note 22 a sub-note of the *current* note.
-* `unlink`: unlink a sub-note from the current note, e.g. `zk unlink 22`
+* `unlink`: unlink a sub-note from the current note, e.g. `zk unlink 22`.
+As with the link command, `zk unlink 22 3` will *remove* 22 as a sub-note of note 3.

 ### Misc.
 * `init`: takes a file path as an argument, sets up a zk in that directory.
 If the directory already contains zk files, simply sets that as the new default.